 If you ask me how many days you should spend in Byron Bay, my answer is forever!
 Honestly, it is one of the best beach towns I have ever been to.
 I didn’t want to leave!

 To the east of Byron Beach, you will reach The Pass, a favourite spot for more experienced surfers.
 In the morning, high tides cover most of the beach so you’ll have to take the pedestrian walkway to The Pass.
-There are shower, toilet and other facilities in the area as well.

 And to the west of Byron Beach, The Wreck is just north of the public parking lot.
 The Wreck is more like a surf break than a beach.
 It is named after the SS Woolongbar shipwreck.
 You can still see part of the shipwreck protruding out of the water.
 If surfing is not your thing, you can snorkel in the area to see the shipwreck.